Calinou/package-build-stats/README.md

   <img src="https://img.shields.io/npm/v/package-build-stats.svg" />
   <img src="https://img.shields.io/npm/l/package-build-stats.svg" />

-This is the function that powers the core of building, minifying and gzipping of packages in bundlephobia.
+This is the function that powers the core of building, minifying and compressing of packages in bundlephobia.

 ## Usage